chrisyu-cs/repulsive-curves/README.md

 git submodule update --init --recursive
 ```

-From there, the project can be built using CMake:
+From there, the project can be built using CMake.
 ```
 cd self-avoiding-flow
 mkdir build